simonyang0608/MultiLayer-Perceptron/README.md

 ![20230211_115916](https://user-images.githubusercontent.com/31026907/218238123-727738b7-1c90-4c24-84bf-2a58284738cd.gif)

-### Larger size of hidden layer (over 100) is not recommended since the simple linear regression and prediction task no need to use such complicated network, it may lead to over-fitting, results in low converge speed.
+### Larger size hidden layer (over 100) is not recommended since the simple linear regression and prediction task no need to use such complicated network, it may lead to over-fitting, results in low converge speed.

 # Contributing
 Please feel free to use it if you are interested in fixing issues and contributing directly to the code base.